scottsweb/hamlet/readme.md

 ## Secure Boot

 To setup secure boot run `sudo mokutil --import /etc/pki/akmods/certs/akmods-ublue.der`.
+The utility will prompt for a password.
+The password will be used to verify this key is the one you meant to import.
+After the reboot and import you can check that it's all working with: `sudo mokutil --sb-state`.

-After a reboot you can check that it's working by using `sudo mokutil --sb-state`.
-On my machine (a Lenovo m90q), I also had to turn on secure boot in the BIOS, ensure it was in `user mode` and also set `Allow Microsoft 3rd party UEFI CA` to `ON`.
+On my machine (a Lenovo M90q), after re-enabling secure boot in the BIOS, I also had to ensure it was in `user mode` and that `Allow Microsoft 3rd party UEFI CA` was set to `ON`.

 Reference: [Enabling Secure Boot for Linux on Lenovo Secured-core PC’s](https://download.lenovo.com/pccbbs/mobiles_pdf/Enable_Secure_Boot_for_Linux_Secured-core_PCs.pdf)